Peafowl: Christianity

+Judaism

 Among Ashkenazi Jews, the golden peacock is a symbol for joy and creativity, with quills from the bird's feathers being a metaphor for a writer's inspiration.

+Renaissance

 The peacock motif was revived in the Renaissance iconography that unified Hera and Juno, and on which European painters focused.

+Contemporary

 In 1956, John J. Graham created an abstraction of an 11-feathered peacock logo for American broadcaster NBC.
 This brightly hued peacock was adopted due to the increase in colour programming.
 NBC's first colour broadcasts showed only a still frame of the colourful peacock.
 The emblem made its first on-air appearance on 22 May 1956.
 The current, six-feathered logo debuted on 12 May 1986.

-A group of peacocks is called an "ostentation" or a "muster".

-Depictions in culture
+Peacocks are a popular ornamental animal due to their beauty.